 - Grease the molds with oil or butter.
 Wrap steamer lid with a damp cloth or kitchen towel.
 Add water to the steamer and let it boil.

 - Combine egg yolks, cream, condensed milk, calamansi juice and a pinch of salt.
 Stir until well blended.
 Strain to remove lumps.

 - Fill the molds with 2 tablespoons of the flan mixture.
-Steam for 5 minutes.
+Steam for 5 minutes over low heat.
 Remove from heat and LET IT COOL COMPLETELY.

 - Remove from heat and allow to cool before removing from the mold.
 Serve and enjoy!

 - Let the flan COOL COMPLETELY BEFORE adding the white puto mixture.
 This will make sure the puto sticks really well to the flan.